-The history began in the earl 1980’s.
-In 1986 Brett and Lyn Johnson moved to the USA, having been ‘sent’ from the church they had led in South Africa.
+The history of the current directors began in the early 1980’s.
+In 1986 Brett and Lyn Johnson moved to the USA from South Africa.
 Brett simultaneously worked at Price Waterhouse, having a tri-vocational career, as they consulted to missions organizations in South Africa, South America and Europe.

-When the arrived in the US, the Johnson family began to explore the possibility of forming an organization that served at the intersection of business, church and missions.
-Having received the green light to proceed Brett sensed that they should wait five years, during which time he continued work with Price Waterhouse and later KPMG Peat Marwick.
-When in early 1992 Brett began planning to proceed with the launch of the new organization he met Ken, Rick and Milan Telian.
+When they arrived in the US, the Johnson family began to explore the possibility of forming an organization that served at the intersection of business, church and NGOs.
+When in early 1992 Brett began planning to proceed with the launch of the new organization he met Ken Spear, Rick Thrasher and Milan Telian.
 They spent many hours brainstorming the new organization and decided to put it under the administrative and tax banner of Vine Associates.

-In 2001 Brett and Lyn met with an enthusiastic group who had started an organization called Silicon Valley Fellowship.
-A while later we met again with their leaders who included Corey Cleek, Bart Munro and Kim Daus.
+In 2001 Brett and Lyn met with an enthusiastic group (Corey Cleek, Bart Munro and Kim Daus) who had started an organization called Silicon Valley Fellowship.
 Their dream was to see a transformation in the way business was done in Silicon Valley.
 Bearing in mind that this was at the height of the dot.com era, we encouraged them to first be changed, then to become agents of change.
-Spontaneously I said, “Why don’t I take you to Africa where you can see a more real view of business, and once you are transformed, you can come back and transform Silicon Valley.”
-A year later I received a call from Corey Cleek: “We are ready to go to Africa,” he said, and I replied, “First we will have to train you.”
+Spontaneously Brett said, “Why don’t I take you to Africa where you can see a more real view of business, and once you are transformed, you can come back and transform Silicon Valley.”
+A year later Brett received a call from Corey Cleek: “We are ready to go to Africa,” he said, and he replied, “First we will have to train you.”

-So in October 2002 The Institute began putting the training materials together for our first training which would begin in January 2003.
-By this stage Rebecca Muir had joined us from the U.K. She is the daughter of Iain Muir, who is a friend of about 30 years, and was out our founding weekend.
+So, in October 2002, The Institute began putting the training materials together for the first training which would begin in January 2003.
 The training materials were based largely on the methodologies and foundational principles of The Institute.
 From the outset we developed the training products in a manner that could scale or grow.

 The teams that we took overseas were a combined effort of The Institute and Vine Associates, DBA as equip.
 The Institute contributed the training materials and expertise, and Vine handled the finances and was instrumental in mobilizing volunteers.
 Our first training began in January 2003.
 We trained 10 consultants and then traveled with them to Cape Town in April 2003 for our first Venture.
 At that time we announced that we would be back for 9 more Ventures in Cape Town—two a year—which is what we did.